17 ideas that make the Dutch sustainability super-heroes

 All aboard, let’s go green!
 Image: Depositphotos

-The obligation means that companies have to comply with a series of energy-saving measures, and regularly report back to the municipality on their efforts and progress.
+The obligation requires companies to comply with a series of energy-saving measures and regularly report back to the municipality on their efforts and progress.

 That’s one way of greenifying society — you can even get fined if you don’t comply! 👮🏽♀️